-The MB Art Collection archives encompass official documents and a wide range of correspondence between Bacon, his family, companions and closest friends as well as writers and gallery curators or owners.
+The MB Art Collection archives encompass official documents and the largest range of correspondence between Bacon and his family, companions and closest friends, as well as writers and gallery curators or owners.
 These documents provide intriguing details of his relationships, travels and work.

 Artefacts found in Bacon’s studios have been carefully chosen for their scholarly value.
 These unique items enlighten us on his working methods.

-In 1930 and 1931, Bacon lived at 17 Queensberry Mews West in London’s South Kensington, establishing himself as a furniture and rug designer.
+In 1930 and 1931, Bacon lived at 17 Queensberry Mews West in London’s South Kensington, making his debut as a furniture and rug designer.
 His work as a designer was singled out in the August 1930 issue of The Studio magazine.
 His experience with interior spaces and his various designs later filtered into the composition of his paintings.
-The MB Art Collection includes several rare items from Bacon’s interior designer period.
+The MB Art Collection holds the largest number of very rare items from Bacon’s interior designer period.

 The collection encompasses the most extensive selection of exhibition catalogues, from Bacon’s earliest shows through to his posthumous exhibitions, and includes both solo and group exhibitions.